kaitallaoua/zspotify/README.md

 options:
-  -h, --help            show this help message and exit -lsdall, --all-liked-all-artists
+  -h, --help            show this help message and exit -ap, --all-playlists  Downloads all saved playlist from your library -sp, --select-playlists
+                        Downloads a saved playlist from your library -ls, --liked-songs    Downloads your liked songs -lsdall, --all-liked-all-artists
-                        Download all songs from all (main) artists that appear in your liked songs -ar ARTIST, --artist ARTIST
+                        Download all songs from all (main) artists that appear in your liked songs -pl PLAYLIST, --playlist PLAYLIST
+                        Download playlist by id or url -tr TRACK, --track TRACK
+                        Downloads a track from their id or url -al ALBUM, --album ALBUM
+                        Downloads an album from their id or url -ar ARTIST, --artist ARTIST
+                        Downloads an artist from their id or url -ep EPISODE, --episode EPISODE
+                        Downloads a episode from their id or url -fs FULL_SHOW, --full-show FULL_SHOW
-                        Downloads an artist from their id or url -cd CONFIG_DIR, --config-dir CONFIG_DIR
+                        Downloads all show episodes from id or url -cd CONFIG_DIR, --config-dir CONFIG_DIR
                         Folder to save the config files -ld LOG_DIR, --log-dir LOG_DIR